Lung Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - Lung Cancer Prevention

 New ways to prevent lung cancer are being studied in clinical trials.

 Clinical trials are taking place in many parts of the country.
 Information about clinical trials can be found in the Clinical Trials section of the NCI Web site.
-Check NCI's PDQ Cancer Clinical Trials Registry for prevention trials for non-small cell lung cancer and small cell lung cancer that are now accepting patients.
+Check NCI's list of cancer clinical trials for prevention trials for non-small cell lung cancer and small cell lung cancer that are now accepting patients.
 These include trials for quitting smoking.